You have just installed Arch Linux and wonder what to do next. I am going to share with you my 10 things to do first after installing Arch Linux.

 It is wise to make a back up of all your data before this step.
 Encrypting your home folder is a very good idea if you want to have even more protection for your files.
 The simplest way to encrypt your home is to use

 To run it, you need to log out.
-Switch to a virtual console with Ctrl+Alt+F2.
-Login as a root and check that your user owns no processes:
+Switch to a virtual console by simultaneously pressing Ctrl+Alt+F2.
+In this console, login with the root user name and administrative password and check what processes are owned by your user:

 ps -U username